The perfect American city-mountain break is cheaper than you think

 My favourite is Larimer Boy and Girl, cleverly and painstakingly painted on long thin sheets of metal extruding from a building, bringing into view a colourful cartoonish girl’s face as you walk towards it in one direction and a boy if facing the other way.

-The city is also home to numerous museums dedicated to art, history and even sport, all supported by an order enacted in the late 1980s ensuring arts funding to the tune of 1% of any capital improvement project over a million dollars undertaken by the city.
+The city is also home to numerous museums dedicated to art, history and even sport, all supported by an order enacted in the late 1980s ensuring arts funding to the tune of 1 per cent of any capital improvement project over a million dollars undertaken by the city.

 For a slice of history, I step inside the well-preserved home of Titanic survivor Margaret (Molly) Brown – played by Kathy Bates in the blockbuster film.